fleek-network/fleek-network-docs/docs/learn/how-it-works.md

 The Fleek Network implementation is open source and freely available for consultation and contribution when more detail or refinement is required by the community and other observers.

 ## Modular architecture

-The Core Network:

-- Bridges assets into and from L1
-- Processes Proof-of-Deliveries
-- Mint FLK Tokens as rewards for participants
-- Store and provide APIs for Node-to-Node reputation measurements
-- Slash Node runners based on slashing contract of opted-in services
-- The Network Node registry
-- Content registry and indexer
-- Epoch randomness

 [Draco](https://github.com/fleek-network/draco) is the repository name containing the Fleek multi-service Edge Network implementation.